 Bill Taylor is an agenda-setting writer, speaker and entrepreneur who has shaped the global conversation about the best ways to compete, innovate and succeed.
-His latest project, Practically Radical: Not-So-Crazy Ways to Transform Your Company, Shake Up Your Industry, and Challenge Yourself, is based on in-depth access to 25 organizations that are making deep-seated changes under the most trying circumstances imaginable.
+His project, Practically Radical: Not-So-Crazy Ways to Transform Your Company, Shake Up Your Industry, and Challenge Yourself, is based on in-depth access to 25 organizations that are making deep-seated changes under the most trying circumstances imaginable.
 These organizations (from hard-charging technology companies to long-established nonprofits, from hospitals to automakers to banks) are mastering a set of strategies and practices that define the work of leadership in turbulent times-ideas from which every leader can learn.

 The book was published by William Morrow, an imprint of HarperColllins, in January 2011.
 It became an immediate Wall Street Journal best seller and the #1 best seller on the Inc./800CEORead Hardcover Business list.
 Daniel H. Pink, best-selling author of Drive and A Whole New Mind, calls the book "the most powerful and instructive change manual you'll ever read."
 Gail McGovern, president and CEO of the American Red Cross, calls it "a must-read for organizations that want to stay energized and relevant."
 The New Your Journal of Books called Practically Radical "a successor to Jim Collins's seminal book, Good to Great."
 The Washington Times called it "an eye-opening joy."
 CNN, in an in-depth report on the book, declared that Taylor "has a cult following in workplace and management circles."

-Practically Radical is a sequel of sorts to Taylor's most recent book, Mavericks at Work: Why the Most Original Minds in Business Win, which was published in October 2006.
+Practically Radical is a sequel of sorts to Taylor's book, Mavericks at Work: Why the Most Original Minds in Business Win.
 "I didn't just 'read' this book, I devoured it!" declared Tom Peters when Mavericks appeared.
 James J. Cramer, co-founder of TheStreet.com and host of CNBC's Mad Money with Jim Cramer, had this to say: "If Mavericks at Work had come out before I started TheStreet.com, I could have saved my investors (and myself) $100 million-because I would have been able to take the lessons in the book and apply them every day to my business."
 Added talent guru Marcus Buckingham: "You must find the time to read this book."